Home / Career Guides / Accounts Payable Specialist

 What are the main responsibilities of an accounts payable specialist?

-Accounts payable specialists are responsible for managing an organization’s accounts payable processes.
-This includes processing invoices, verifying vendor information, reconciling vendor statements, and resolving discrepancies.
+They are responsible for managing an organization’s accounts payable processes, including processing invoices, verifying vendor information, reconciling vendor statements, and resolving discrepancies.
 It also entails issuing payments, maintaining accurate financial records, and ensuring compliance with company policies and regulatory requirements.

 What skills are essential for an accounts payable specialist?